On the South Coast of NSW

 Are you looking for a beach?
 Where you can spend some time along the south coast of New South Wales.

-Walk in the sand.
+And, you can take photographs of Camel Rock.
 Photograph the rocks.
 Listen to the waves crash onto the shore.

-Lookout at the ocean.
+Look out towards the ocean.
 Where it seems to never stop.

 Every post I read about Australia makes me sad we had to cancel our trip this year.
 I smiled when I saw your post about “Camel Rock”.
 When we recently visited Phoenix, we saw “Camelback” mountain.
 And even though we saw it from several perspectives, I really had to stretch to see the “camel” in the rock.
 Maybe I will see it when I visit Camel Rock in Australia!